-There are two types of greeting, the formal and the friendly.
-The greeting used, depends on the mood or disposition of the greeter.
+For three full spans the Gathered have built up their people.
+Stabilizing and reinforcing work continued.
+Until whispers spread through the people that a new people had arrived greeter.
 While both are considered proper, the formal greeting is use when welcoming a stranger.
 The greeter reaches up to the side of the other person's head with their right hand.
 In return, the Greeted does the same.
 Then, both make a slight bow until almost touching heads.
-(See The Artifact pg.
-23) This greeting is said to go back to the beginning of the Scimrahn exodus from Loc.
+(See The Artifact pg. xxxx) This greeting is said to go back to the beginning of the Scimrahn exodus from Loc.
 In those early days, the Scimrahn were a vocal anti-war group, something unheard of at the time.
 Their underground society was highly secretive.
 As a result, speaking in public against Loc was done quietly, and the speaker would draw in the head of the listener to whisper to them.
 Over time, the gesture became a type of password to show that you were a Scimrahn.